MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldMusicalWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewMusicalWC.jpg" class="wordcloud_right" width="50%"/>

   Several of the more frequent words occur in both old and new movie plots.
-Frequent words like "life" and "film" occurs often in new movies but as much in old ones.
-Other frequent words like "one", "love", "find", and "father" occurs more often in old movies compared to new ones.
-Furthermore the word "music" occurs more often in new movie plots as well as the word "musical" which is not in the old movie plots at all.
+Frequent words like "life" and "film" occur often in new movies but not as much in old ones.
+Other frequent words like "one", "love", "find", and "father" occur more often in old movies compared to new ones.
+Furthermore the word "music" occurs more often in new movie plots as well as the word "musical" which is surprisingly not in the old movie plots at all.

   <br><br>